+Crisis Hotline: 877.422.5939

-Collin County Mental Health (24/7) Crisis hotline: 1.877.422.5939 Collin College supports the requirements of the Drug-Free Schools and Communities Act (DFSCA).
+Collin College supports the requirements of the Drug-Free Schools and Communities Act (DFSCA) requirements.
 The college also endorses the Standards of the Commission of Colleges and Universities Committed to the Elimination of Drug and Alcohol Use.

-In accordance with the DFSCA, Collin College informs each student and employee annually through Collin email about the following information related to the use of alcohol and illegal drugs and abuse of any and all drugs (whether legal or illegal):
+In accordance with the DFSCA, Collin College informs each student and employee annually through Collin College email about the following information related to the use of alcohol and illegal drugs and abuse of any and all drugs (whether legal or illegal):

-- Standards of conduct: - Collin College's sanctions for a violation(s) of the alcohol and drug provisions, as defined in the Student Code of Conduct located in the current Collin College Student Handbook and Employee Standards of Conduct located in Board policies DH (LOCAL) and DHB (LOCAL); - Legal sanctions under local, state, and federal laws; - Health risks associated with alcohol and substance use and abuse; and - Substance abuse counseling, treatment, and prevention programs available to Collin College students and employees.
+- 1. Standards of conduct; - 2.
+Collin College's sanctions for a violation(s) of the alcohol and drug provisions, as defined in the Student Code of Conduct located in the current Collin College Student Handbook and Employee Standards of Conduct located in Board policies DH (LEGAL) and DH (LOCAL); - 3.
+Legal sanctions under local, state, and federal laws; - 4.
+Health risks associated with alcohol and substance use and abuse; and - 5.
+Substance abuse counseling, treatment, and prevention programs available to Collin College students and employees.